 Free Boingo Wi-Fi membership

 Your Amex Business Platinum card comes with a free unlimited Boingo membership, which gets you access to 1,000,000+ Wi-Fi hotspots around the world.
 Boingo sells a similar unlimited-access plan for $14.99 per month, but you’ll get this complimentary with your card.

 You’ll need to sign up for the service on this Amex Boingo page.
 However, I don’t think this perk is super valuable, because lots of airports have free internet anyway.
 Plus, the card already comes with lounge access where you can get free internet in a cozy environment.

 The American Express Platinum Service, also known as the American Express Platinum Concierge, can assist you with just about anything.
 Their number is 800-525-3355.
-The concierge can help you with many tasks, including buying tickets, finding restaurants, booking travel reservations, finding a perfect gift, and travel research.
+Some examples are buying tickets, finding restaurants, booking travel reservations, finding a perfect gift and travel research.

 Amex Premium Roadside Assistance offers complimentary emergency services up to four times a year.
 These services include:

 - Changing a flat tire (when you have a spare tire)